Contractible subshifts: Periodic asymptotic dimension, almost unions, and dense periodic points

+Periodic asymptotic dimension is a variant Gromov's asymptotic dimension.
+To define it, we define the latter in a symbolic dynamical way so that it corresponds to the nonemptiness of certain subshifts.
+Our dimension is then obtained by replacing nonemptiness with existence of periodic points.
+Let $G$ be a group.

-\begin{definition} Let $X_{G, d, r, m}$ (or just $X_{d, r, m}$ when dealing with a single group $G$) be the subshift of the full shift $\{0,\ldots,d-1\}^G$, containing those configurations $x \in \{0,\ldots,d-1\}^G$ such that for each $0 \leq c < d$, if we define a graph with nodes $\{a \in G \;|\; x_a = c\}$ and edges $\{(a, b) \in G^2 \;|\; x_a = x_b = c \wedge |a^{-1}b| \leq r\}$, then the connected components of the graph are of cardinality at most $m$. \end{definition}
+\begin{definition} Let $X_{G, n, r, m}$ (or just $X_{n, r, m}$ when dealing with a single group $G$) be the subshift of the full shift $\{1,\ldots,n\}^G$, containing those configurations $x \in \{1,\ldots,n\}^G$ such that for each $1 \leq c \leq n$, if we define a graph with nodes $\{a \in G \;|\; x_a = c\}$ and edges $\{(a, b) \in G^2 \;|\; x_a = x_b = c \wedge |a^{-1}b| \leq r\}$, then the connected components of the graph are of cardinality at most $m$. \end{definition}

-Note that $X_{G,d, r,m}$ is a subshift of finite type for any $G, d, r, m$.
-In words, in $X_{G, d, r, m}$ we require that for each color $0 \leq c < d$, the graph with $c$-colored nodes and edges between $r$-separated nodes has components of cardinality at most $m$.
-If $x \in X_{d, r, m}$, we call the sets $x^{-1}(i) \subset G$ \emph{color classes}, and refer to the (bounded) components of the aforementioned graph \emph{(monochromatic) $r$-components}.
-We usually think in terms of $r$-paths, meaning sequences $a_1, a_2, \ldots$ in $G$, and the assumption that $x \in X_{d, r, m}$ for some $m$ is equivalent to showing that there is a uniform bound on the lengths of such injective paths.
+Note that $X_{G, n, r, m}$ is a subshift of finite type for any $G, n, r, m$.
+In words, in $X_{G, n, r, m}$ we require that for each color $1 \leq c \leq n$, the graph with $c$-colored nodes and edges between $r$-separated nodes has components of cardinality at most $m$.
+If $x \in X_{n, r, m}$, we call the sets $x^{-1}(i) \subset G$ \emph{color classes}, and refer to the (bounded) components of the aforementioned graph \emph{(monochromatic) $r$-components}.

+We usually think in terms of $r$-paths, meaning sequences $a_1, a_2, \ldots$ in $G$ such that $d(a_i, a_{i+1}) \leq r$ for all $i$, and the assumption that $x \in X_{n, r, m}$ for some $m$ is equivalent to showing that there is a uniform bound on the lengths of such injective monochromatic paths.
+Often we also say there is an \emph{$r$-jump} if $d(a, b) \leq r$, so an $r$-path is sequence of $r$-jumps.

 Recall that one of the equivalent definitions of Gromov's asymptotic dimension is that it is the infimum of all $d$ such that $\forall r: \exists m: X_{d+1, r, m}$ is nonempty.

 We define a periodic variant of this: